fullstack-devzone/fullstack-devzone/README.md

 the Backend and Frontend will be developed as separate applications in separate repositories.

 ### Features
-* Authentication
-    * Users can register, login
+* Users can register and login
-* User Profile
-    * Provide name, email, bio, photo, tech skills, social media accounts etc
-    * Change password
-    * Change profile pic
-* Any User Actions
-    * Any user(including guest users) can view links sort by posted date/votes
-* Authenticated User Actions
-    * Submit a new article/video link with a set of tags associated to it
+* Authenticated user can create a new link with a set of tags associated to it
-    * Delete own links
+* Authenticated user can delete own links
-* Admin User Actions
-    * Delete any link
+* Admin user can delete any link
+* Any user(including guest users) can view links with pagination
+  * sort by posted date desc (default)
+  * by tag
+  * by searching for a keyword

 ### Run Postman collection